 • Word-initial capitals

-Initial capital letters are used in the print system for certain word classes, such as proper names like James Brown and place-names like New York, and also for a motley list of words such as: days of the week, Monday; months, January; first person I (other languages instead often capitalise the second person plural you, as in Sie, Lei, Usted, etc); and nationalities, German, Chilean.
-The print system guides for newspapers provide more detailed advice, for example ‘President Barack Obama (but the US president, Barack Obama…)’.
+Initial capital letters are used in the print system to signal certain word classes, such as proper names like James Brown and place-names like New York, and also for a motley list of words such as: days of the week, Monday; months, January; first person I (other languages instead often capitalise the second person plural you, as in Sie, Lei, Usted, etc); and nationalities, German, Chilean.
+The print system guides for newspapers provide more detailed advice, for example ‘President Donald Trump (but the US president, Donald Trump …)’.